Maverick-Karan/CloudResume-Frontend/README.md

 How I achieved the goal:

--To upload Webiste HTML files to S3 bucket, I created another repository on GitHub
+-To upload Website HTML files to S3 bucket, I created another repository in GitHub
 -Wrote a CICD pipeline in GitHub Actions to install AWS CLI and use COPY to add files into S3

 In the end: